-- I. Discussion Board Participation (10%): Assesses Course Learning Outcomes #1, #2, #4, #6 We have supplemented the course text and lecture materials with current evidence-based medical literature.
-These readings will be provided via electronic access to journal articles and systematic reviews.
-It is expected that course material will be read before the scheduled lecture so that informed and lively discussion may be the primary focus of class meetings.
-The aim of supplemental readings is to keep you current with contemporary practice (aka "Journal Club").
-After certain readings, and prior to the in-class discussion, you will respond to questions on the Discussion Board on Canvas.
+- I. Participation (10%): Assesses Course Learning Outcomes #1, #2, #4, #6 We have supplemented the course text and lecture materials with current evidence-based medical literature.
+It is expected that course material will be read beforehand so that informed and lively discussion may be the primary focus of live class meetings and online discussions.
+After certain readings, you will respond to questions or prompts on the Live Webinar Agenda or Discussion Board on Canvas the Thursday of the module in which the discussion is assigned followed by at least two replies to your peers by Sunday.
 At other times, you will be asked to summarize the key points of outside readings by outlining the major points of the article prior to class.
-You should be ready to discuss these outlines with your colleagues in class.
-Additionally, you are expected to participate in the People Introductions discussion in Week 1 (worth 5 points). - II.
-Inter-Module quizzes (8%): Assesses Course Learning Outcomes #2-4 You will complete a set of readings in preparation for each week's session.
-In order to assess your preparation, you will complete an online quiz over the readings as well as the previous week's material to gauge your preparation for in-class discussion.
-These are not meant to be arduous but to ensure you have appropriately reviewed the material prior to coming to class.
-These will also allow the professor to ascertain "sticking points" for students so that class time can be spent in clarifying key concepts.
-There will be four module quizzes over the course of the semester.
-In some cases, you will not be able to "complete" a module without completing the quiz.
+Additionally, you are expected to participate in the Meet & Greet discussion in Week 1 (worth 5 points). - II.
+Syllabus and In-video quizzes (10%):Assesses Course Learning Outcomes #2-4

-- III.
+The first quiz of the course is a simple syllabus quiz.
+In order to assess your preparation in course modules, you will complete in-video quizzes (PlayPosit "bulbs") to gauge your preparation for discussions.
+These will also allow the professor to ascertain "sticking points" for students so that class time can be spent in clarifying key concepts. - III.
 Protecting Human Research Participants Certification (2%): Assesses Course Learning Outcome #2 All investigators engaging in clinical research where human participants are involved must undergo human subjects training.
 This training covers the ethical issues involving human participants in research.
 You will need to submit your certificate of completion by week 3, which is worth 10 points.
 You cannot participate in any of the course's assignments involving data collection and analysis (described in IV-VI below) without this certificate. - IV.
 Assignments (20%): Assesses Course Learning Outcomes #3, #4, #5, #6